ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 3. Software can be loaded into the Alpine compute environment via the LMOD [module system](../../compute/modules.html), which allows users choose software from our pre-installed software stack.

-4. If you would like to use software that is not within our preinstalled stack your application must be compiled using `acompile` (similar to ssh'ing to an `scompile` node on Summit).
+4. If you would like to use software that is not within our preinstalled stack your application must be compiled using `acompile`.
 More information about the `acompile` function can be found under our [partitions](https://curc.readthedocs.io/en/latest/clusters/alpine/alpine-hardware.html#partitions) section.